Kryptos-s/portfolio/README.md

 skipped the usual "about me" page and built a terminal-style site instead.

-frontend is plain static files. there's a small Express backend, but only because contact-form messages need somewhere to live.
+rebuilt on Nuxt now. still the same terminal look, just componentised — the pages, the theme switcher, the hero typewriter, the gallery lightbox, the contact form. the little API (contact form + github proxy) runs on Nuxt's Nitro server.

 nothing's exposed directly. traffic comes through a Cloudflare Tunnel, so the box never has an open public port.

 ---

 ## What's in here

 - terminal-style UI, kinda like a shell prompt
+- Nuxt (Vue 3) frontend, SSR
-- small Express API for the contact form and a couple of github proxy calls
+- small Nitro API for the contact form and a github proxy
-- SQLite for storing messages
+- SQLite for storing messages + visitor logs
 - server only listens on 127.0.0.1, all traffic comes through a Cloudflare Tunnel
-- no frontend framework. plain JS, HTML, CSS.
+- strict CSP + rate limiting via nuxt-security

 ---

 ## Stack

-- frontend: vanilla JS, HTML, CSS
-- backend: node + express
+- framework: Nuxt 4 (Vue 3)
+- server: Nitro (node)
 - db: SQLite
+- theming: @nuxtjs/color-mode (dark / light / purple)
-- security: helmet, rate limiting
+- security: nuxt-security (helmet-style CSP, rate limiting), same-origin checks
 - ingress: Cloudflare Tunnel (Zero Trust)

 ---